About the Journal

 The peer-review process is double-blinded, i.e., the reviewers do not know who the authors of the manuscript are and the authors do not have access to the information of who the peer-reviewers are.
 Without the significant contributions made by peer reviewers, the publication of the journal would not be possible.

-BJBMS is published regularly four times per year: in February, May, August and November.
+BJBMS is published continuously throughout the year.
+Upon acceptance articles are first published Advanced Online and Ahead of Print in PubMed, then the articles are collected in issues four times per year: in February, May, August, and November.
 Additionally, supplement issues may be published upon the Editorial board decision.

-Disclaimer: Articles appearing in the published advanced online section are posted at the "Post Author Correction" stage of production.
-A Post Author Correction article is a composed proof of a peer-reviewed article that has been substantively edited and copyedited, and it contains the author's and editorial office's proofreading corrections.
-However, these articles will be reviewed one additional time before print publication.
-Any final changes in the manuscript will be made at the time of print publication and will be reflected in the final electronic version of the issue.
+Articles published in Advanced Online section are posted at the "Post Author Correction" stage of production.
+A Post Author Correction article is a peer-reviewed article that contains the author's and editorial office's proofreading corrections.
+However, these articles will be reviewed one additional time before the publication of the final version.
 Association of Basic Medical Sciences, the editors and authors, and their respective employees are not responsible or liable for the use of any potentially inaccurate or misleading data, opinion, or information that may be contained within the articles found in the published advanced online section the BJBMS Web site.

 Open Access Policy